zorvan/coordination-engine/telegram-bot/README.md

    - Private cancellation notices (no public shaming)

 3. **Memory Layer** (`EventMemoryService`)
-   - Collects post-event narratives via DM
+   - Collects post-event narratives via DM (no deadline)
-   - Generates Memory Weaves (multi-narrative aggregation)
+   - Generates Fragment Mosaics (rearrangement only, no synthesis)
    - Maintains event lineage and hashtags
    - Preserves plurality of voices (not a summary)